My sister stood and cried.

 - The Brady Bunch with a park.
 The park is saved.

 - Good Luck Charlie: The parents make a deal with their neighbor: If they cut down their tree she will agree to bring her noisy dog in at night.
 The two oldest kids, Teddy and PJ are had a treehouse when they were kids and they want their kid sister to have the same experience, so they are against it.
 In the end, the parents decide not to have it cut down, only for the tree to end up falling down.
+Then it turns out the annoying dog didn't belong to said neighbor; it was a Batman Gambit just to get them to get rid of the tree.
+This actually happened twice.

 - Mad Men has an episode highlighting how the demolition of old Penn Station to make way for Madison Square Garden was seen as this by many New Yorkers.
-Don, who's from Central Pennsylvania, and a few others who aren't from New York can't bring themselves to care as much as those who were raised in the city.
+Don, who's from Central Pennsylvania, and a few others who aren't from New York can't bring themselves to care as much as those who were raised in or near the city.

 - Inverted in an episode of Time Trax when Darien has a case in his childhood home town.
 Since he's 200 years in the past, none of the places of his childhood memories exist yet.
 The hospital he was born in, for example, was built on a lot that held a strip mall in the 1990s.